Davidvini/math_flix/README.md

 # math_flix
-Hello everyone!
+Hi everyone!
 Me and my friend are creating this netflix clone for educational purposes.
 (I think this is not illegal lol).